Oxygen left behind: Atmospheric Enrichment due to Fractionation in Sub-Neptunes using BOREAS: Model Parameters and Assumptions

 \subsection{Planetary Models and Input Parameters}

-We apply our coupled mass loss and fractionation model to the following scenarios:
+We apply our coupled mass-loss and fractionation model to the following scenarios:

-\begin{enumerate} \item Young super-Earths and sub-Neptunes, with the goal of determining changes in atmospheric properties over time. \item Evolved super-Earths and sub-Neptunes, with the goal of determining mass loss rates and the fractionation efficiency for various planet properties. \end{enumerate}
+\begin{enumerate} \item Young super-Earths and sub-Neptunes, with the goal of determining changes in atmospheric properties over time. \item Evolved super-Earths and sub-Neptunes, with the goal of determining mass-loss rates and the fractionation efficiency for various planet properties. \end{enumerate}

 Planetary radii are computed using a self-consistent interior structure model after \citet{dorn2015can, dorn_generalized_2017}, with recent updates from \citet{luo_majority_2024}.
 The model assumes an iron-rich core, a rocky mantle, and, where applicable, a surface ocean or an extended volatile envelope.
-Deep interior profiles are assumed to be adiabatic \mvnote{below the radiative-convective boundary $R_{\mathrm{rcb}}$, while above it, the radiative region rapidly relaxes toward an isothermal profile and we approximate it at the equilibrium temperature $T_{\mathrm{eq}}$.} The thermodynamic state of the convective interior is set by the intrinsic luminosity, following the thermal evolution prescriptions of \citet{mordasini_planetary_2020}.
+Deep interior profiles are assumed to be adiabatic below the radiative-convective boundary $R_{\mathrm{rcb}}$, while above it, the radiative region rapidly relaxes toward an isothermal profile and we approximate it at the equilibrium temperature $T_{\mathrm{eq}}$.
+The thermodynamic state of the convective interior is set by the intrinsic luminosity, following the thermal evolution prescriptions of \citet{mordasini_planetary_2020}.

 For sub-Neptunes, we model planets with masses of $2$-$15\,M_\oplus$.
 We generate both inflated, young planets initialized at an age of $\sim$100 Myr, as well as more compact, thermally evolved planets.
 For the young cases, the planet intrinsic luminosity is calculated following the luminosity model of \citep{mordasini_planetary_2020} and is a function of planet mass, atmospheric mass fraction, and planet age.
 For evolved sub-Neptunes, we instead prescribe a fixed intrinsic luminosity of $L_{\rm int}=10^{21}\,\mathrm{erg\,s^{-1}}$, representative of late-time cooling states.
-These planets are assigned equilibrium temperatures of 300 K and 1000 K to explore a range of irradiation environments, and envelope compositions including atmospheres (3\% by planet mass) made up of either pure H/He, or H$_2$ containing 10–90\% water by atmospheric mass. \mvnote{The computed radii for these planets range between:}
+These planets are assigned equilibrium temperatures of 300 K and 1{,}000 K to explore a range of irradiation environments, and envelope compositions including atmospheres (3\% by planet mass) made up of either pure H/He, or H$_2$ containing 10–90\% water by atmospheric mass.
+The computed radii for these planets range between:

-\begin{itemize} \item Young sub-Neptunes: approx. $2.24-2.86\,R_\oplus$ at 400 K, and $2.77-3.54\,R_\oplus$ at 2000 K. \item Evolved sub-Neptunes: approx. $1.35-2.68\,R_\oplus$ at 400 K, and $1.53-3.36\,R_\oplus$ at 2000 K. \end{itemize}
+\begin{itemize} \item Young sub-Neptunes: approx. $2.24-2.86\,R_\oplus$ at 300 K, and $2.77-3.54\,R_\oplus$ at 1{,}000 K. \item Evolved sub-Neptunes: approx. $1.35-2.68\,R_\oplus$ at 300 K, and $1.53-3.36\,R_\oplus$ at 1{,}000 K. \end{itemize}